Northview High School (Georgia)

-Northview High School is a public high school in Johns Creek, Georgia, United States, serving grades 9–12.
+Northview High School is an American public high school in Johns Creek, Georgia serving grades 9–12.
 The school is a part of the Fulton County School System.
-Its students primarily reside inside the city of Johns Creek, though the school also serves part of Alpharetta.
-All students from River Trail Middle School feed into Northview.
+Its students primarily reside inside the city of Johns Creek, though the school is also part of Alpharetta city.
+The school mainly consists of students from River Trail Middle School.

-The school was opened in the fall of 2002 and as of 2019 has an enrollment of around 1,804 students: 75 percent of which are minority students.
-The student-to-teacher ratio is 18:1.
-As of 2022, it is by USNews as 252th nationally, 6th in the state of Georgia, and 1st in Fulton County.
+The school was opened in the fall of 2002.
+For the 2021-2022 school year the school had an enrollment of 1,752 students, 79% of which were minority students.
+The student-to-teacher ratio is 17.52:1.
+As of 2022, USNews has ranked the school 252th nationally, 6th in Georgia, and 1st in Fulton County high schools.
 The school has a 96 percent graduation rate.
 It is a part of the Fulton County School System.

 The school's mascot is the Titan.

 Student Data

 Demographics

-During the 2021-2022 school year, Northview had an enrollment of 1,804 students.
-The student body was 20.7% White, 57.9% Asian, 5.5% Hispanic, 12.0% Black, 3.9% Multiracial, 0.05% Native American, and 0.0% Pacific Islander.
+During the 2021-2022 school year, Northview had an enrollment of 1,752 students.
+The student body was 20.9% White, 55.8% Asian, 6.8% Hispanic, 12.4% Black, 3.9% Multiracial, and 0.1% Native American.

 Academics

-Northview High School boasts an academic program that includes extensive course offerings to prepare a diverse student population for further study after graduation.
-Approximately one hundred student clubs, service organizations, and academic teams – coupled with a full athletic program and rich arts program – support the Titans’ mission to instill excellence in academics, arts, and athletics.
+Northview High School offers approximately one hundred student clubs, service organizations, and academic teams.

 Northview follows a traditional semester schedule with two 18-week semesters per school year.
 Each student receives 0.5 units of credit per course at the end of a semester and must carry a full schedule of 6 classes per day.

 Northview offers dual enrollment courses with Georgia Tech, Gwinnett Technical College, Kennesaw State University, and Georgia Perimeter College.